 DeepL is paid service providing good machine translation for a few languages.
+You need to purchase DeepL API subscription or you can use legacy DeepL Pro (classic) plan.

-Turn on this service by adding weblate.machinery.deepl.DeepLTranslation to MT_SERVICES and set MT_DEEPL_KEY.
+Turn on this service by adding weblate.machinery.deepl.DeeplTranslation to $MT_SERVICES$ and set MT_DEEPL_KEY .